datascisteven/Flictionary/README.md

 ## Modeling:

-For the backend, there were two considerations for developing the model:
+For the backend, there were two major decisions in developing the model:

-1. Image Format (ndjson, bin, npy)
+1. which image format (ndjson, bin, npy) are we using since we would need to learn how to decode the format to input into the neural network
-2. Model Architecture (RNN, CNN, etc.)
+2. which model Architecture (RNN, CNN, etc.) seems to have the biggest success in accuracy